CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 Network Watcher provides several features to monitor and diagnose network performance issues.
 We will create NSG flow logs that will provide detailed information about the network traffic that passes through your NSG.
 They capture information such as source and destination IP addresses, source and destination ports, protocol, and action taken (allow or deny) by the NSG.
 This information can be used for troubleshooting network connectivity issues, monitoring and analyzing network traffic patterns, and detecting potential security threats.

+NSG Diagnostic Logs provide detailed information about the health and performance of a Network Security Group.
+These logs include data related to the configuration changes, rules evaluation, and the overall state of the NSG.
+Diagnostic Logs can help identify issues with NSG rules, detect unauthorized access attempts, and monitor the NSG's behavior.

+NSG Flow Logs capture information about the network traffic flowing through a Network Security Group.
+They provide visibility into the network communications and can be used for analyzing network behavior, detecting threats, and investigating security incidents.

 1. Navigate to the Azure portal.
 Using the search bar, search for **Resource group (1)** and **select (2)** from the suggestions.

    ![](images/cafinfra5.jpg)